Yarroudh/dataengineering/README.md

-# Data Engineering TLC Trip Record Data
+# Data Engineering: NYC Yellow Taxi Trip Data Pipeline

 This project implements a fully containerized data engineering workflow for downloading, ingesting, transforming, validating, and preparing NYC Yellow Taxi Trip Data.
 It uses **Apache Spark** for computation, **Apache Airflow** for orchestration, **MinIO** as **Amazon S3**-compatible object storage, and **DuckDB** as an analytics warehouse.
 The entire environment is reproducible using Docker Compose and set to run locally.